What is VET delivered to secondary students?

 The Australian National Training Authority (ANTA) VET in Schools program, introduced in 1997, was a concerted national drive to forge stronger links between schools, the VET sector and industry.
 It aimed to lift the level, quality and diversity of VET programs for secondary school students under the umbrella of the National Training Framework.
 The Allen Consulting Group evaluation of the program, reported in Review of the ANTA VET in Schools program: final report to the Australian National Training Authority, found a substantial growth in participation since the inception of the program, from 60 000 in 1996 to 167 000 in 2000.

 Where to go for more information

-- The Department of Education and Training MySkills: Preparing secondary students for work website
+- The Department of Education, Skills and Employment MySkills: Preparing secondary students for work website

 - Preparing secondary students for work: a framework for vocational learning and VET delivered to secondary students